TYPES OF REAL ESTATE

-Real estate is the property, land, buildings and air rights above the land and underground rights below the land.
+The property, land, buildings and air rights above the land and underground rights below the land.
 The term means real, or physical, property.

 “Real” comes from the Latin root res, or things.
 Others say it’s from the Latin word rex, meaning royal.
 Since, kings used to own all land in their kingdoms.